The Power of Concentration

 Developing the kind of conviction that is needed to build concentrated positions requires that the investment team have a deep understanding of its businesses and a steadfast commitment to our selective, team-based investment process.

 We have aligned our team’s incentives with the goal of building wealth for clients.
 For example, we compensate team members based on long-term wealth creation, not on the short-term performance of companies they recommend.
 As a result, they have no incentive to recommend a greater number of lower-conviction opportunities or to advocate for their business over a better one discovered by another analyst.
-“Sometimes deciding not to invest is just as important as deciding to invest,” notes Thakor.
+We believe that sometimes deciding not to invest is just as important as deciding to invest.

 Our team’s strong commitment is critical because holding concentrated positions is not easy.
 It takes hard work and substantial time and resources to develop and maintain true conviction in the businesses we own—or to be confident that a business doesn’t merit our conviction.

 But our mission isn’t to avoid hard work or look for quick, unsustainable gains.
 Our mission is to add value and enhance the wealth of our clients with prudence over time.
 We’re confident that the best way to achieve the mission is to concentrate our efforts in the select few businesses that we believe can produce durable, above-average earnings growth, and then to own them over many years while their growth compounds.

 1 Source: Bessembinder, Hendrik (Hank), Wealth Creation in the U.S. Public Stock Markets 1926 to 2019 (February 13, 2020).
 Available at SSRN: https://ssrn.com/abstract=3537838